kitchristopher/PCG-Learning/README.md

 * Next, assign prefabs of your liking for the three tile types.
 * Lastly, set the sizes for the dungeon width, height, minimum room area, and minimum corridor area.
   * These values can be any positive number as long as the area of the dungeon is greater than the minimum room area and minimum corridor area.

+# The Binary Space Partition Algorithim
+This algorithim creates a dungeon by partitioning space out, then creating rooms in each of these spaces, then lastly connecting the rooms to one another with corridors.

 ## Final Thoughts
 * Overall, the dungeons created with this algorithim look interesting.